mulesoft/api-console/README.md

 ## License

-The API console is shared under Common Public Attribution License Version 1.0 (CPAL-1.0).
+The API Console is shared under Common Public Attribution License Version 1.0 (CPAL-1.0).

 See the LICENSE.md file for more information.